nellorebhanuteja/covid19_classification_through_cough/README.md

 <br /><br />
 ## 1. About:

+This is code for submission to INDICON 2021 titled 'Evaluating Speech Production-based Acoustic Features for COVID-19 Classification using Cough Signals'.
 This is a system written with a python back-end and a shell front-end, and follows object oriented programming.
 This is originally developed for classifying COVID19 coughs from non-COVID19 coughs.
 It is composed of the following parts:
 - Feature extraction
 - Model initialization
 - Model training, and exporting